csetiawanaxexcellence/ingest-sharepoint-file-to-fabric-lakehouse/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This is a template/tutorial project.
-Customize according to your organization's requirements.
+Feel free to customize according to your organization's requirements.

 ## Support